 OVERVIEW

 ICO was officially recognized as a Canadian non-profit organization in 2003, but its programs have been in existence since the early 1990s under the community arm of Christian Centre Church (CCC).
 CCC has been a constant support of many residents of the Jane and Shoreham neighbourhood, not exclusive to church members only.
-This included food bank drives, community garage sales, homework and basketball programs and youth day trips.
-Former Executive Director Olu Jegede re-launched ICO in 2010 with a renewed emphasis on improving community outreach to youth and families in the Jane Finch community.
+This work has included food bank drives, community garage sales, homework and basketball programs and youth day trips.
+In 2010, ICO was re-launched with a renewed emphasis on improving community outreach to youth and families in the Jane Finch community.
 ICO expanded from its original Shoreham program site, to three sites at Toronto District School Board Priority Neighbourhood schools (Oakdale and Africentric) from 2010 – 2020.
 Christian Centre Church still remains a sister organization to Inner City Outreach by providing office and building space for administration and activities.

 Humble Beginnings